CHICAGO · 107.3K residents

 01 · TL;DR

-March 2026 was a quiet month for Near North Side.
-No tracked category crossed an anomaly threshold — zero signals across all flag types — making this one of the calmer months in the recent data window.
+April 2026 was a quiet month for Near North Side.
+No tracked category crossed an anomaly threshold — zero signals across the full mix of property and violent crime buckets.

 No signals this month